tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 </from>
 </compare>

+<h2 id="angie-zapata">Angie Zapata <span style="font-size: small;">(2008)</span></h2>
 {% assign timecode = "01:07:08" %}

 <compare>
 <james {% include timecode %}>

-<q>Angie Zapata.</q> <mark>Those who followed the murder trial of eighteen-year-old Angie Zapata in 2009 found out a lot about her life in the days directly surrounding her murder.</mark> <mark>How two of her sisters found her on July 17, lying on the living room floor of her one-bedroom apartment, her stiff body covered with a bloodstained blanket.
+<mark>Those who followed the murder trial of eighteen-year-old Angie Zapata in 2009 found out a lot about her life in the days directly surrounding her murder.</mark> <mark>How two of her sisters found her on July 17, lying on the living room floor of her one-bedroom apartment, her stiff body covered with a bloodstained blanket.
 How three days earlier, she'd borrowed her mother's car to pick up a man in Thornton.
 How she hadn't told friends or family who he was.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.melanie_asmar at="¶1-2" %}>